Are you visiting Copenhagen in winter and you’re wondering what are the best things to do? I’ve got you covered!

 - 06. Admire Denmark's crown jewels at Rosenborg Castle

-- 07. Climb the corkscrew spire of the Church of our Saviour
+- 07. Visit the Church of our Saviour

 - 08. Visit the Botanical Garden